mjmolina/pyladiesBCN_circuitpython_workshop/using_simulator.md

 Let´s start writing our first circuipython code to test that everythings is ok.

-- On the left right this code:
+- On the left write this code:

 ```